 RICHARD WILSON

-In his career expanding over forty years, Wilson has exhibited widely nationally and internationally has made major museum exhibitions and public works in countries as diverse as Japan, USA, Brazil, Mexico, Russia, Australia and numerous countries throughout Europe.
-Wilson has also represented Britain in the Sydney, Sao Paulo, Venice and Aperto Biennial and the Yokohama Triennal, was nominated for the Turner Prize on two occasions and was awarded the prestigious DAAD residency in Berlin 1992/3.
-He was one of a select number of artists invited to create a major public work for The Millennium Dome and the only British artist invited to participate in Echigo-Tsumari Art Triennial 2000, Japan.
+Born in London in 1953, Richard Wilson studied at the London College of Printing, Hornsey College of Art, and the University of Reading.
+Over a career spanning more than three decades, he has realized major museum exhibitions and public art projects in countries including Japan, the United States, Brazil, Mexico, Russia, Australia, and many parts of Europe.
+Wilson has represented Britain in prominent events such as the Sydney, Sao Paulo, Venice, and Aperto Biennials, as well as the Yokohama Triennale.
+He has been nominated for the Turner Prize twice and was awarded the DAAD Artist Residency in Berlin in 1992–93.
+Additionally, he was among the select artists invited to create a public work for The Millennium Dome and was the only British artist invited to participate in the 2000 Echigo-Tsumari Art Triennial in Japan.

 Richard Wilson lives and works in London.